sp1r/gurps4/docs/source/spells.rst

 Restores up to 8 HP to the subject.
 Does not eliminate disease or poison, but cures the damage they cause.
-Otherwise, this spell functions just like Minor Healing: it is at -3 per casting on the same subject in one day, and Physician skill at level 15 or higher mitigates the effects of a critical failure.
+Otherwise, this spell functions just like :ref:`Minor Healing <minor_healing>`: it is at -3 per casting on the same subject in one day, and Physician skill at level 15 or higher mitigates the effects of a critical failure.

-The penalties for repeated casting accrue separately for Minor Healing and Major Healing.
+The penalties for repeated casting accrue separately for :ref:`Minor Healing <minor_healing>` and Major Healing.
 For instance, a caster could cast both spells on the same subject in the same day at no penalty.